-A new co-production with Manchester International Festival & Improbable
+A co-production with Manchester International Festival & Improbable

-The long-awaited follow up to the ground-breaking BabyO, BambinO is a brand new piece of music theatre, again aimed at an audience that doesn’t often get a look in at opera – babies.
+BambinO is back!
+Fresh from sell out runs in Edinburgh and Glasgow in 2017, this magical piece of music theatre is aimed at an audience that doesn’t often get a look in at opera – babies.

-Written by Scottish Opera’s acclaimed Composer in Residence Lliam Paterson and directed by Improbable’s ever-imaginative Phelim McDermott, BambinO will be a twin celebration of the possibilities of music and the power of the infant imagination.
+Written by Scottish Opera’s acclaimed former Composer in Residence Lliam Paterson and directed by Improbable’s ever imaginative Phelim McDermott, BambinO is a twin celebration of the possibilities of music and the power of the infant imagination

 BambinO follows a bird, called Uccellina, who discovers an egg.
 The egg grows to a magical size.
 It hatches, revealing a baby bird, called Pulcino, who takes Uccellina for his mother.
 He explores the world.
 Uccellina is initially overjoyed, though passingly annoyed at his hyperactive behaviour!
 The pair reconcile quickly, elated to have found each other.